ironhack-edu/technical_challenge_WD/README.md

+## what happened here

+-I read and understood the task.
+I started confident becaus I notice I have done this a couple of times already, during the bootcamp.
+I might be alright.

+-I forked and cloned the repo on my VSC

+-I noticed the repo missed the most basic files we have been receiving as a starting point during the bootcamp so I started thinking about what to install and how to start creating the necessary structure.

+-I run npm install but it didnt install dependencies.

+- I try to find how to install node, express, react separately.
+The terminal gives me errors. not working. cant find the install npm ??

+-I started looking for the basic npx ironlauncher in the students' portal in order to set up the files that way?

+-I realized that as soon as I run the ironlaucher, it creates another directory within the cloned directory adn its a "server".
+I assumed this is not going to work but now I have another doubt... do they want me to create two repos (client/server)?
+Nah.
+No. it cant be.

+-after 1 hour of back and forth with this.
+I started searching on the internet how to install express, node and react on the internet. for some reason, the terminal kept on giving me errors.

+-I tried copy pasting some content from the original clone into a newly created directory in order to pass the json conten to another directory and work there.
+It didnt work.

+-I checked the video solution to the challenge, as provided in the exercise: They still dont explain how to install so that my directory has the same files and installations in package.json.

+- I managed to install express and node but, for some reason, everything installs in the package-lock.json, instead of in the package.json file. nto going to work, I guess.
+I try installing react. create-react-app .... but wait a minute, this also creates another directory inside the given directory.

+-I ended up deleting the cloned directory from my computer with the intention of starting again from scratch, only to be reminded that, of course I cant fork more than once from my own account.

+-I created this new account on Github (seriously?!), only to fork again and start clean.

+-I started this whole process at 10.

+I quitted, utterly frustrated, at 13.25.
+Coded nothing.
+I couldnt even set up the Directory to start the job.

+This is ridiculous.
+I am not ready for the job market.
+I am ready to start the bootcamp all over again.

 # The Phone Cave (WD)

   At The Phone Cave we are looking for someone to help us turn our cave store into a home, and to do so we present you this challenge.